 Faith Community Shelter Winter Shelter

 More than a place to sleep, the Rotating Shelter works to build an intentional community among our participants.
 A place where respect, responsibility, accountability and God's love can create the change inside that leads to a better life.

 One of the key features of Faith Community Shelter is that the guests participate in the operation of the shelter and in preparation of the evening and morning meals.
 The volunteer cooks share dinner and fellowship with our guests.
 Together, this builds community and reunites our guests with community.
 From this comes new self awareness and acceptance.
 Coupled with active case management, our guests find jobs, services and housing.
-We are a transitional housing program always looking to move folks on to a better place.
+We are a transitional housing program always looking to help move folks on to a better place.

 These Host Sites provide and share an evening meal and a take-out breakfast in the morning.
 Many other faith communities prepare meals for the shelter or provide other support services.

 Faith Community Shelter is successful, but the need is great.
-The AFC can double it efforts with an additional four Host Sites.
+The AFC can double it efforts with an additional three Host Sites.
 Speak with the leaders of your congregation.
 Could you provide floor space for 20 people to sleep one night a week?

 Although Faith Community Shelter is extremely cost effective, we need funds to provide meals, maintain and transport bedding, and pay our part-time shelter staff.
 Our main source of funding is donations from people like you who see the need to provide a hand up and not just a hand out.

 The 2017 homeless count tells us that there are around 2,000 people without shelter on any given night in Santa Cruz County.
 The worst nights are during the winter months when the rain and cold can kill.

 The Winter Shelter takes in up to 60 people a night from Nov. to April.

 Faith community volunteers from over 25 congregations cook and join participants for dinner.
 Cooks clean up the kitchen, participants set up the mats, people begin to bed down around 8:30.